zeta-chain/docs/docs/developers/omnichain/tutorials/swap.md

 The contract expects to receive two values in the `message`:

-- `targetChainID`: the ID of the destination chain
+- `address targetTokenAddress`: the address of the ZRC-20 version of the destination token.
-- `recipient`: the recipient address on the destination chain
+- `bytes memory recipientAddress`: the recipient address on the destination chain.
+We're using `bytes`, because the recipient address can be either on an EVM chain or Bitcoin.

 When the contract is called from an EVM chain, the `message` is encoded as a `bytes` array using the ABI encoding.